JarryChou/etsi-qkd-api/README.md

 git clone --single-branch --branch chat-demo https://github.com/SpeQtral/etsi-qkd-api.git
 ```

 Then, proceed to install the requirements.
 It is best to do so in a virtual environment.
-Assuming you are on Ubuntu,
+This tutorial will assume an Ubuntu 18.04 installation.
 ```
 cd etsi-qkd-api
 python3 -m venv venv